Who was that Mustachioed man?

 Ever wondered about who inspired famed Nintendo Game Designer, Shigeru Miyamoto to create the looks of the Italian Plumber we loved?
-In a special Nerd Den article, we’ll be going over the Man behind the Mustache, Mario Segale.
+In a special feature, we’ll be going over the Man behind the Mustache, Mario Segale.

 “While he was the inspiration for the name of Nintendo’s ‘Super Mario’ from when they were tenants in his business park in the 1970s, he always ducked the notoriety and wanted to be known instead for what he accomplished in his life.”The Segale Obituary

-Another friend of Mr. Segale’s commented on the story from Technologizer; “My direct understanding and perception is that Mario Segale doesn’t mind at all the fact that his name inspired such an iconic character, and that he shows humble pride in that fact in front of his grandchildren and close-knit adult circles.“
+Another friend of Mr. Segale’s commented on the story from Technologizer; “My direct understanding and perception are that Mario Segale doesn’t mind at all the fact that his name inspired such an iconic character and that he shows humble pride in that fact in front of his grandchildren and close-knit adult circles.“

-From then on, the character Mario went onto making history as a Franchise Juggernaut, making appearances in games that required saving the mushroom kingdom and to kart racing and sports.
-While Mario Segale went onto keeping a low profile, rarely speaking to media up until passing away at age 84 on October 27th 2018.
+From then on, the character Mario went on to make history as a Franchise Juggernaut, making appearances in games that required saving the mushroom kingdom and kart racing and sports.
+While Mario Segale went on keeping a low profile, rarely speaking to media up until passing away at age 84 on October 27th, 2018.